cockpit-project/cockpit/HACKING.md

     $ rm ~/.local/share/cockpit

-## Working on your local machine: Web server resources
+## Working on your local machine: Web server

 To test changes to the login page or any other resources, you can bind-mount the build tree's `dist/static/` directory over the  system one: